How to Write a Permit Authorization Letter (Template)

 You’ll find a permit authorization letter is necessary in many common situations.
 For instance, if you’re a homeowner and you’ve hired a contractor to manage your renovation, they will need your written authorization to pull the permits.
 Similarly, architects often need this letter to submit plans and applications for their clients.
 If you’re a business owner or developer who can’t be at the municipal office in person, you can designate an employee or a permit expediter to handle the process.
 Essentially, anytime you need someone else to interact with the building department on your behalf, you’ll need one of these letters.
 If you’re ready to delegate, you can request a proposal to have us handle it for you.

-What to Include in a Permit Authorization Letter
+What to Include in Your Permit Authorization Letter

 Think of a permit authorization letter as a formal permission slip for your project.
 It’s a legal document that allows another person or company, like a permit expediter, to handle permitting tasks on your behalf.
 To make sure it’s accepted without a hitch, the letter needs to be clear, specific, and contain all the right information.
 Omitting a key detail can lead to delays, so it’s best to get it right the first time.
 Here’s a breakdown of the essential components every authorization letter should have.